unknown-flowers/site/content/posts/love_letters.md

 will be gone forever.
 The concept of eternity suddenly became real, the concept of my own eventual death became real.
 Within a second.
 Parents, grand parents, sister, friends, dog.
 We all will be gone for eternity.
 Eternity rushed into my awareness, into my reality, into all the innocence.
 It was violently burned into my synapses permanently.
-Prior to this, I was playing with toys in a bathtub.
-Now, I was floating in an infinite ocean without knowing how to swim.
+Prior to this, live was like playing with toys in a bathtub.
+Now, suddenly, I was floating in an infinite ocean without knowing how to swim.
 Alone.

 I think all humans have to go through this experience and